Your Journey to Better Vision Starts Here!

 Common Eye Problems

-Refractive errors that cause a distortion in vision are the most frequently reported eye problems.
+Refractive errors that cause a distortion or blurred vision are the most frequently reported eye problems.
 Refractive errors include myopia (near-sightedness), hyperopia (farsightedness), astigmatism (distortions at all distances) and presbyopia (the ability to focus up close), which typically occurs in individuals between 40-50 years old.
 These conditions can be corrected through eyeglasses, contact lenses or refractive surgery.

 Farsighted individuals typically develop problems reading up close before the age of 40.
 The farsighted eye is usually slightly shorter than a normal eye and may have a flatter cornea.
 Thus, the light of distant objects focuses behind the retina unless the natural lens can compensate fully.
 Near objects require even greater focusing power to be seen clearly and therefore, blur more easily.
 LASIK, Refractive Lens Exchange and Contact lenses are a few of the options available to correct farsightedness.